Automattic/wp-calypso/desktop/docs/development.md

 It is important to understand where code runs, and for this the terminology is:

 - Main - this is the Electron wrapper.
-All code for this is contained in `desktop`
+All code for this is contained in `desktop` and `client/desktop` directories
 - Renderer - this is the Chrome browser and is where Calypso runs

 We use Electron's [IPC](https://github.com/atom/electron/blob/master/docs/api/ipc-main.md) mechanism to send data between the main process and the renderer.